 The dam, which is in course of construction, will consist of two main sections-(1) the outlets and flood spillway, and (2) the earthen embankment containing a concrete core wall sunk into the solid granite, and provided with a tunnel for drainage and inspection purposes.
 The first section, which will extend from the New South Wales bank of the river to the Victorian bank, and which will be practically all of concrete, is being constructed by the New South Wales Constructing Authority.
 The remaining section of the dam, which extends from the Victorian bank of the river to the high ground bordering the river flats, is in course of construction by the Victorian Constructing Authority.
 The total length of the dam, including both sections above referred to, will be 4,200 feet.

-On the New South Wales section of the work the placing of the concrete in the foundations of the main portion of the dam and in the wing wall is proceeding.
-The concrete stilling pool below the proposed hydro-electric outlets has been completed, and work is in progress in connexion with the excavation of the channel for the diversion of the river during the work of construction in the river bed.
+On the New South Wales section of the work the river has been diverted, and the work of placing concrete in the foundations of the main portion of the dam inside the coffer dam is proceeding.
 On the Victorian side of the river the construction of the earthen embankment and the concrete core wall has advanced considerably during the year.

-The total expenditure incurred to date on the whole of the works at the Hume Reservoir amounts to £1,590,000.
+Approval has been given to the designs and estimate of cost, viz., £194,500, for a bridge over the Hume Reservoir near the dam, which work has been put in hand.
+The total expenditure incurred to date on the whole of the works at the Hume Reservoir amounts to £1,875,000.